Do you need access to file-sharing options when remote working?

 If you have a Google account, you can have free access to 15GB of storage.
 File sharing is available for any file or folder held in the Drive which can be shared by a link or by adding your recipient’s email address.
 Collaborate with colleagues online.

 For use by individuals and business teams with Box you can have up to 10GB of storage for free.
 They also offer a 250MB single upload limit.
-Built-in integration with G Suite and Office 365 also comes with the free account and allows collaboration on files with other users.
+Built-in integration with G Suite and Office 365 also comes with a free account and allows collaboration on files with other users.

 Dropbox only offers 2GB of free storage space, so this needs to be used wisely.
 You can connect up to 3 devices and you can arrange to back up your files automatically.
 The free plan would suit an individual user who needs limited space.

 Microsoft One Drive offers 5GB storage for free.
-You can share files, folders and photos by sending a link via email or text.
+You can share files, folders, and photos by sending a link via email or text.
 Once saved to OneDrive you can access your data from any device wherever you are located.

 Get up to 10GB of storage free of charge.
 Uploaded files can be shared by sending a link to participants.
 Files can be downloaded as often as required without incurring additional charges.
 Bottom of Form